bilalmirza74/Robot-Gladiators-/README.md

 - After defeating an enemy, ask the player if they would like to purchase an item from a store.

 - The player can purchase health or attack points if they can afford it.

+Title: Add randomness to health and damage values

+**Description**

+- Start enemies at a random health value between 40 and 60.

+- Start enemies with a random attack value between 10 and 14.

+- Attack damage is random, using the robot's attack value as an upper limit (for example, if the player's attack is 10, their damage range is 7-10).